 If you have lost or forgotten your CM/ECF password, you may reset your password on the CM/ECF login page, here.
 You must know your login name or the primary email address on your account.
 If the primary email address is associated with more than one login ID, enter a login ID only.
 You will receive an email with a link to reset your password.

-If you have lost or forgotten your CM/ECF login ID, please contact the Help Desk in Las Vegas at 702-464-5555 or 1-888-674-2323 for further instructions on submitting a separate form.
-The clerk will assign a temporary login and password.
+If you have lost or forgotten your CM/ECF login ID or your primary email address has changed, please contact the Help Desk in Las Vegas at 702-464-5555 or 1-888-674-2323 for further instructions.

 This routinely occurs when the user exits from CM/ECF incorrectly or incompletely during their last login session.
 The PACER cookies are now established as your main reference when you log into CM/ECF.
 The solution is as follows:

 - Go to Tools and Internet Options on the browser;